DFHack/dfhack/docs/guides/modding-guide.rst

 Why not just mod the raws?
 --------------------------

 It depends on what you want to do.
 Some mods *are* better to do in just the raws.
 You don't need DFHack to add a new race or modify attributes, for example.
 However, DFHack scripts can do many things that you just can't do in the raws, like make a creature that trails smoke.
 Some things *could* be done in the raws, but writing a script is less hacky, easier to maintain, easier to extend, and is not prone to side-effects.
 A great example is adding a syndrome when a reaction is performed.
-If done in the raws, you have to create an exploding boulder to effect the syndrome.
+If done in the raws, you have to create an exploding boulder to apply the syndrome.
 DFHack scripts can add the syndrome directly and with much more flexibility.
 In the end, complex mods will likely require a mix of raw modding and DFHack scripting.

 A mod-maker's development environment
 -------------------------------------

 While you're writing your mod, you need a place to store your in-development scripts that will:

 - be directly runnable by DFHack
 - not get lost when you upgrade DFHack